ifesdjeen/ifesdjeen.github.com/articles/language_is_not_important.md

 Knowing concepts turned out to be much more important than being able to use a certain implementation (or syntax) for me.
-Of course, I will never be able to do Pattern Matching in Java that'd look at least remotely sane, but in majority of cases I can also live with it.
+Of course, I will never be able to do Pattern Matching in Java that'd look at least remotely sane, but in the majority of cases I can also live with it.
 At least I can guarantee immutability when I need it, and I now know and understand very well how to work with immutable data structures without making your code look awful or complicated.